 Within the firm, in addition to having been elected to the national management committee, Brad holds national roles ranging from client service team leader to national strategy partner.
-Since joining the firm, Brad's roles have ranged from recruiting law school students and lateral attorneys for the firm nationally and to leading mentoring and strategic growth initiatives.
+Since joining the firm 15 years ago, Brad's roles have ranged from recruiting law school students and lateral attorneys for the firm nationally to leading mentoring and strategic growth initiatives.
 Meanwhile, he also has provided pro bono services for the Volunteer Lawyers Program, Wills for Heroes, and the National Center for Missing and Exploited Children.

 Outside the firm, Brad holds leadership roles in several professional and community activities.
 He was most recently elected chair of the board of directors of Make-A-Wish of Arizona, the founding chapter of the nonprofit dedicated to granting wishes to children with life-threatening illnesses.
 He has also served as President of the University of Arizona Law College Association.
 Within the profession, Brad routinely advocates on behalf of the organized bar before Congress, on issues ranging from pro bono funding to the protection of the attorney-client privilege.
 He was appointed to serve as co-chair of the American Bar Association’s 2014 Section of Litigation Annual Conference.

 Before law school, Brad was a Public Service Honors Scholar at Stanford University.
 He focused his studies on the U.S. Senate confirmation process for Supreme Court Justices and authored a thesis analyzing the process and the justice’s commitment to judicial service.
 After Stanford, Brad worked as a tennis instructor and waiter to fund travel in the U.S. and New Zealand, volunteer for the Olympic Committee in Atlanta, and work at Stanford Sierra Camp at Fallen Leaf Lake in Lake Tahoe, CA.